aladin002dz/ui-challenges/06-article-preview-component-master/README.md

 [Frontend Mentor](https://www.frontendmentor.io) challenges allow you to improve your skills in a real-life workflow.

-**To do this challenge, you need a basic understanding of HTML and CSS.**
+**To do this challenge, you need a basic understanding of HTML, CSS and a tiny bit of JavaScript.**

 ## The challenge

+Your challenge is to build out this article preview component and get it looking as close to the design as possible.

+You can use any tools you like to help you complete the challenge.
+So if you've got something you'd like to practice, feel free to give it a go.

+The only JavaScript you'll need for this challenge is to initiate the share options when someone clicks the share icon.

 Your users should be able to:

 - View the optimal layout for the component depending on their device's screen size
-- See a hover state on desktop for the Sign Up call-to-action
+- See the social media share links when they click the share icon

 Want some support on the challenge?
 [Join our Slack community](https://www.frontendmentor.io/slack) and ask questions in the **#help** channel.

 ## Where to find everything

 Your task is to build out the project to the designs inside the `/design` folder.
 You will find both a mobile and a desktop version of the design to work to.

 The designs are in JPG static format.
 This will mean that you'll need to use your best judgment for styles such as `font-size`, `padding` and `margin`.
 This should help train your eye to perceive differences in spacings and sizes.